serifsonerserbest/JourneyPlanner/README.md

 # Robust Journey Planner

-This project is the term project of the Artificial Neural Networks course at Swiss Federal Institute of Technology Lausanne (EPFL).
+This project is the term project of the Lab in Data Science course at Swiss Federal Institute of Technology Lausanne (EPFL).
 Details about the course can be found [here](https://edu.epfl.ch/coursebook/en/lab-in-data-science-EE-490-H).

 <div align="center">
   <p>